 Declutter and Depersonalize Each Room

 A junky home is a sign of a homeowner that doesn't care about their home.
 It doesn't require any money to declutter your home.
 Clutter is an eyesore and causes buyers not to focus on what’s important.
 It also makes a home appear small.
 Get rid of everything you don’t use or need.
 Don’t put it in the closet.
 Buyers love inspecting closets, and if yours are cluttered, they may deter a sale.
 Learn how to declutter your home room by room.

 After decluttering, pack your personal belongings like family photos and knickknacks.
 Buyers come to see your home, not your stuff.
 They will not be able to picture themselves in the space if all they see are your things.
 Remove yourself from the picture.

 To prevent your interior from looking plain, you should mix furnishings, fabrics, and colors.
 For instance, mismatched dining chairs can make a dining area look more visually appealing.
 You can also replace end chairs with others in a contrasting style.
-Move furniture that is cramping one room, and move it into another to add visual space.
+Move furniture that is cramping one room to another room to add visual space.

 If you have some paint, paint your kitchen cabinets or kitchen island a different color from the walls.
 This makes the cabinets or the island focal points.
 No room in your home should be completely white, because it will look plain, bland, and boring.